Port Pirie railway station (Mary Elie Street): Facilities

+Closure

 Mary Elie Street station closed on 5 February 1989.
 It was still considered necessary to provide a facility for Port Pirie passengers of The Ghan, Indian Pacific, and (until June 1991, when it ceased) the Trans-Australian, so a tiny "provisional" stop was simultaneously re-established at Coonamia (see map, station 6), allowing trains to pick up and drop off Port Pirie passengers without having to go through the reversing procedure.

 Nine months later, the federal House of Representatives Standing Committee on Transport, Communications and Infrastructure recommended that the Indian Pacific and Trans-Australian, which still ran over three different rail authorities' tracks, be booked, staffed and controlled by Australian National and be upgraded, refurbished and marketed as luxury train journeys.
 Further, "Intra-state passengers should only be carried on a stand-by basis, and should rely on alternatives for their primary transport requirements".
 Australian National acted quickly to discontinue South Australian non-metropolitan intrastate train services, which it achieved in December 1989.
 Since it served interstate trains, Coonamia remained in use until the 2010s, although climbing down over the ballast shoulder and down to ground level was a difficult, undignified travel experience for the few people who persisted in travelling on a long-distance train within their state.